Doctor of Ministry, Intercultural Studies

 Doctoral Seminar Registration

-To be eligible for consideration for the Doctor of Ministry program, the applicant must have a Seminary MA or M.Div degree (3.0 GPA), and have full-time professional ministry experience (length varies depending on the degree).
+To be eligible for consideration in the Doctor of Ministry programs, the applicant must have a Seminary M.Div or M.A. degree (3.0 GPA), and have at least three years of full-time professional ministry experience.

 For more information please call or email our Admissions Department.